 The image is of John Maynard Keynes whose theories have help lead us to the financial disasters we face today.
 One of my favorite economic authors who dispelled the Keynesian myth is Garet Garrett (1878–1954), an American journalist and author who was noted for his criticisms of the New Deal.
 He wrote this excerpt in 1947.
-It tells us exactly where the political left is concerning economics and the economy.
-The words and thoughts are exactly what we hear today from Obama, Clinton and the left.
-Few today, including Republicans, really understand the economy or economics, as even economists with PhD’s have rarely taken a course on economic history.
-Garrett’s is such a simple explanation.
+It tells us exactly where the political left is at on economics and the economy.
+The words and thoughts are exactly what we hear today from Obama and the left.
+Most Republicans really don’t understand what the economy is about.
+This is such a simple explanation.
 You will continue to hear these words over the next few weeks, during the government shutdown and right before the debt ceiling crisis that comes due October 17.

 “The work cumbersomely entitled, The General Theory of Employment, Interest and Money, now commonly abbreviated as The General Theory, was published in 1936.
 It was therefore only ten years old when the author, John Maynard Keynes, died last April.
 Probably no other book has ever produced in so little time a comparable effect.
 It has tinctured, modified, and conditioned economic thinking in the whole world.
 Upon it has been founded a new economic church, completely furnished with all the properties proper to a church, such as a revelation of its own, a rigid doctrine, a symbolic language, a propaganda, a priestcraft, and a demonology.
 The revelation, although brilliantly written, was nevertheless obscure and hard to read, but where one might have expected this fact to hinder the spread of the doctrine, it had a contrary result and served the ends of publicity by giving rise to schools of exegesis and to controversies that were interminable because nothing could be settled.
 There was no existing state of society in which the theory could be either proved or disproved by demonstration — nor is there one yet.